wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/getting-started-identity/includes/4-different-account-types.md

 Test your app in a tenant that has configured Conditional Access policies.
 The Conditional Access feature in Azure AD offers one of several ways that IT Pros can use to secure your app and protect a service.
 Conditional Access enables enterprise customers to protect services in a multitude of ways including multi-factor authentication, allowing only Intune-enrolled devices to access specific services, and restricting user locations and IP ranges.
 Your application may, or may not, acquire access tokens due to various Conditional Access Policies.
 Your app must gracefully handle not obtaining an access token.​

 Your apps should also follow the principle of least user access to ensure that your app only requests permissions it actually needs.
-Avoid requesting permissions that require admin consent as this may prevent users from acquiring your app at all in some organizations.​
+Avoid requesting permissions that require admin consent as it may prevent users from acquiring your app at all in some organizations.​

 Finally, provide appropriate names and descriptions for any permissions you expose as part of your app.
 This helps users and admins know what they are agreeing to when they attempt to use your app's APIs.​